Obrad Bejatovic: Early life

-Bejatović played youth soccer in Canada with the Burlington Force Soccer Academy and Hamilton United.
+Bejatovic played youth soccer in Canada with the Burlington Force Soccer Academy and Hamilton United.

+University career

 In 2021, he began attending Ryerson University, where he played for the men's soccer team, but did not make any appearances.
+He returned to the school in 2023 (since renamed Toronto Metropolitan University) and played for the men's team.

 Club career

 In 2021, Bejatovic played with the Serbian White Eagles in the Canadian Soccer League.

 In 2022, he played for Hamilton United in League1 Ontario.

 In 2022, he signed with Bosnian club Hercegovac in the Second League of the Republika Srpska.
-He made his debut on September 11, 2022 against FK Rudar Ugljevik.
+He made his debut on September 11, 2022, against FK Rudar Ugljevik.

-In January 2023, he signed with Premier League of Bosnia and Herzegovina club Leotar, after having trained with the club the previous season.
+In January 2023, he signed with Premier League of Bosnia and Herzegovina club Leotar, after training with the club the previous season.
+After his time in Bosnia, he returned to the CSL circuit to play with Hamilton City.

+In 2024, he returned to his former team, the Serbian White Eagles, for the 2024 season.
+In his second stint with the Serbs, he helped the club win the Royal CSL Cup by defeating Scarborough SC.

+In July 2024, he signed with Bosnian side Drina Višegrad of the First League of Republika Srpska.
+He left Drina during the winter transfer market to sign with Velež Nevesinje.
+However, he suffered a leg injury in a training session that required surgery.